 This journey starts at the front door to Cincinnati’s homeless services system: the Central Access Point (CAP)

 helpline.
 CAP is a single phone number anyone experiencing homelessness or who is at risk of homelessness can call to check for space in shelters and other homeless programs.
-For someone in crisis, being able to call one single number to get answers instead of calling around town, being told ‘no’ over and over, again can mean the difference between losing hope and moving forward.
+For someone in crisis, being able to call one single number to get answers can mean the difference between losing hope and moving forward.

-Once the person reaches a shelter or is encountered by a street outreach worker, a housing survey is completed that helps them and the agency identify their strengths and potential barriers to stability.
+It starts with a housing survey.
+As someone person arrives at a shelter or meets a street outreach worker, they work together on a housing survey.
+In it, they identify their strengths and potential barriers to stability.
 The majority of people who become homeless in our community are actually able to self-resolve their homelessness with a little support and guidance from shelter staff.
 For those who are not able to exit on their own, our Coordinated Entry Specialists match them to appropriate programs and resources as space becomes available, ensuring those with the most severe needs are served first.